 Introduction to Workforce Dynamics

-💡 Aura Workforce Dynamics is a new product feature that tracks workforce ‘signals’ for companies of interest on a frequent basis, with custom alerts for selected metrics.
+• Aura Workforce Dynamics is a new product feature that tracks workforce ‘signals’ for companies of interest frequently, with custom alerts for selected metrics.

-💡 This will enable users to get ahead with the latest detailed workforce information, whether they are an investor looking for the optimal time to buy/sell or a corporate looking to track their competition.
+• This will enable users to get ahead with the latest detailed workforce information, whether they are investors looking for the optimal time to buy/sell or a corporation looking to track and benchmark their competition.

 Enter Aura Workforce Dynamics – automated intra-quarter analysis that follows real-time workforce ‘signals’ that may influence company performance.
-For instance, learning that a company has increased job postings for sales executives while hiring 50% more sales executives in the past month is a strong signal that the company is looking to grow, whereas changes in senior leadership may signal a significant transition period for the company.
+For instance, learning that a company has increased job postings for sales executives while hiring 50% more sales executives in the past month is a strong signal that the company is looking to grow.
+In contrast, changes in senior leadership may signal a significant transition period for the company.

-In this article, we explain the rationale for this type of analysis, what it includes, and how it works in practice.
+In this article, we explain the rationale for the analysis of workforce dynamics, what it includes, and how it works in practice.

 Why do we need Workforce Dynamics?

-Every corporate organization should periodically analyze its workforce and that of its key competitors, to understand the status quo, its gaps, and subsequently opportunities to better align the workforce to its strategic objectives.
+Every corporate organization should periodically analyze its workforce and that of its key competitors to understand the status quo, its gaps, and subsequently, opportunities to align the workforce to its strategic objectives better.
 Such analysis may include:

 • Workforce size: